UNITED STATES

 The Company operates and manages the business as

 In May 2022, the Company determined not to renew its annual director and officer liability insurance policy due to disproportionately high premiums quoted by insurance companies.
-Instead, on May 31, 2022, the Company and Robert W. Duggan, majority stockholder and Executive Chairman, entered into a letter agreement (the “Letter Agreement”) pursuant to which Mr. Duggan agreed with the Company to personally provide indemnity coverage for a
+Instead, on May 31, 2022, the Company and Robert W. Duggan, majority stockholder and Co-Chairman, entered into a letter agreement (the “Letter Agreement”) pursuant to which Mr. Duggan agreed with the Company to personally provide indemnity coverage for a

-13. Restructuring Charges
+10. Restructuring Charges

-In February 2023, the Company eliminated an additional
+In February 2023, the Company eliminated

 Item 2.
 Management’s Discussion and Analysis of Financial Condition and Results of Operations.